 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Please read my disclaimer for additional details.
 Thank you for supporting the work I put into this site!

 The best way I have found to attract viewers to my blog is via free printables.
 I try to create pretty, useful printables that give readers, like you, a reason to give me their email address.
+Of course, you could sell them.
+In fact, I do for a different blog.
+In this article, I’ll show you how to make printables to sell for free using Canva.

 Of course, I try and write well thought out, interesting content as well but I think printables really are the bread and butter of what keeps people coming back to my blog over and over again.
 For my email subscribers, at least once a month I try and make sure to email them a new printable directly.
 Of course I’ll offer it on my site but they’ll get a direct email in their inbox.